AntCamper/AntCampLogo4u/AntCamp_READMEGEN/README.md

-# AntCamp_ReadmeGen
+# AntCampREADMEGEN

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description

-It is a tool for your web projects to generate a readme for your project
+This is a tool for web developers to use for their projects to easily create README's

-## Installations
+## Installation

-clone this code from the AntCamp github account
+clone from our github account

 ## Usage

-after installation run vis node index.js
+navigate in your terminial to where you have cloned this repo to and run via node index.js

 ## License